NOTE: Analysis is mixed in with the relation of

 (65-69) Cut back to Maggie taking a number of calls that have to do with the gunfire at 1601 Timberlake Drive.
 She tells them repeatedly that someone is on the way.

-We have a similar ambiguity with Shelly, Becky and Steven.
+As with many of the side stories in the series, the ease of being able to comfortably and reassuringly pinpoint "good" and "bad" guy is upended.
+We have a same ambiguity with Becky and Steven.
 We had earlier been shown Steven going nuclear on Becky.
 Now Becky pulls a gun and goes after Steven for infidelity.

 So much infidelity.

-What's really interesting, however, is Lynch's choice in his portrayal of Shelly seems to bring in a blending of the Dorothy and the wicked witch in The Wizard of Oz.
+Lynch's portrayal of Shelly seems to bring in a blending of the Dorothy and the wicked witch in The Wizard of Oz.
 As she clings to the windshield, we might see Dorothy in Shelly's red shoes, but there's also the wicked witch who has imprisoned Dorothy, and when Dorothy looks in the witch's big crystal ball and sees the reassuring face of her Aunt Em, in the next moment it transforms into the cackling witch and terrifies her.
-With the noteworthy exception of the wizard, The Wizard of Oz is pretty straightforward with its bad guys and good guy.
-When we see the tearful Aunt Em in the glass ball, calling for her Dorothy to return home, seeking her, we don't think about why it is Aunt Em's face that the wicked witch obscures, terrifying poor Dorothy.
+With the noteworthy exception of the wizard, The Wizard of Oz seems pretty straightforward with its bad guys and good guys and how they relate to Kansas.
+However, when we see the tearful Aunt Em in the glass ball, calling for her Dorothy to return home, seeking her, we don't think about why it is Aunt Em's face that the wicked witch obscures, terrifying poor Dorothy.
 We know that Miss Gulch turned out to be the evil Witch of the East.
 But who is the Wicked Witch of the West's counterpart in real life Kansas?
 That, we never know.

 We often forget the red slippers Dorothy accepts from Glinda, the Good Witch, initially belonged to the Witch of the East.